fbpx

 Selection Process:

 Entries will be reviewed by a committee of Young Inklings staff, mentors, and collaborating artists.
 The committee will look for writing submissions that have a strong point of view and for writers who demonstrate readiness for the revision process.
-Up to ten winners will be chosen from grades 3-6 and up to ten winners will be chosen from grades 7-9.
+Up to ten winners will be chosen from grades 3-5, up to ten winners will be chosen from grades 6-8, and up to ten winners will be chosen from grades 9-12.

 Other criteria we look for include but are not limited to: originality, interesting, active word choice, and demonstration of readiness for the Inklings editorial mentorship as seen through story/poem and submission form.
 In stories we look for unique characters, settings, and plots.
 In poetry, we look for strong imagery, unique metaphors and/or similes, a strong emotional connection.